RobinBonn/EPIC-Portfolio/Nora Bonn - EPIC Portfolio.md

-# Your Name
+# Robin Bonn
-Pronouns:
+Pronouns: He/Him
-Email:
-Phone Number:
+Email:robinbond763@gmail.com
 ## About Me
 * Tell your site viewers more about yourself.
 * What skills, talents, and knowledge do you have?
 What do you like learning about?